Symmetric Matrices: Theory and Applications: Basic notions and notations

 \begin{defn} Two quadratic matrices $A , B \in R^{n \times n}$ are called \textit{similar} (\textit{over the ring} $R$) when there is some $T \in \textnormal{GL}_n(R)$ with $T^{-1} A T = B$. \end{defn}

-\begin{rem} This defines an equivalence relation on $R^{n \times n}$.
+\begin{rem} This defines an important equivalence relation on $R^{n \times n}$, since the linear map $x \mapsto y := A x$ is described by $B := T^{-1} A T$ with respect to the basis that consists of the columns of $T$; i.e. $x = T x'$ and $y = T y'$ imply $y' = B x'$.
 The equivalence class of a scalar matrix is the set formed of that single matrix.
 The investigation of the equivalence class of a non-scalar matrix is one of the major tasks of linear algebra.
 Many great mathematicians like Cauchy, Cayley, Frobenius, Gauss, H.G.
 Grassmann, Hamilton, Hermite, Jacobi, C. Jordan, Minkowski, Perron, E. Schmidt, Schur, Smith, Sylvester, Vandermonde attended and contributed to this task.
-An important invariant under \textit{conjugation} $A \mapsto T^{-1} A T$ is the \textit{characteristic polynomial} ({\it function}) $x \mapsto |A - x E_n|$ (s. \cite{SerreD}, prop.3.11).
-In particular, the determinant and the trace are invariant under conjugation. \end{rem}
+An important invariant under \textit{conjugation} $A \mapsto T^{-1} A T$ is the \textit{characteristic polynomial} ({\it function}) $x \mapsto |A - x E_n| , x \in R$ (s. \cite{SerreD}, prop.3.11).
+In particular, the determinant, the trace and the eigenvalues are invariant under conjugation. \end{rem}

 \begin{ex} The following three matrices fulfill the equation of Definition \ref{def_similarity} over an arbitrary ring.

 Hence $A$ and $B$ are similar.
 Over a field, two non-scalar $2 \times 2$-matrices are similar if and only if they have same trace and determinant (s.
 Corollary \ref{cor_similarity}). \end{ex}